-Michelle is responsible for the work getting done.
-Project management, schedules, QA, assignment of projects and follow through… Michelle would work with the whole team to make sure things are getting done using the project management software.
+Michelle Fisher works at the division level and supports each department with personnel, budget and general planning and management.
+The go to market team reports to her.
 She also keeps the paperwork flowing for the department for hires/fires, pay periods, budgets, and inter-company needs.
-She is usually the intra-company contact point for the department.

-Lisa works with the team to make sure we are getting good content and clearly explaining and delineating the content… the educators voice we call it… making sure content is sound, research based, effective and properly represented.
-She also has a researcher and maintains the content backlog, where projects come from.
-So with Curtis and the rest of the management team, she puts forth what we should be producing next and where to start.
+Lisa works with the team to make sure we are getting good content and clearly explaining and delineating the content . . . the educators voice we call it . . . making sure content is sound, research based, effective and properly represented.
+She also has a researcher and content specialists who research and vet prosible production for media on the platform.

+She with Curtis, users, clients, and the rest of the management team, are stake holders helping the PO prioritize the product backlog.

 She trains all team members and indeed, as many company members as possible about educational practices and concerns.

-Interaction examples.
+Interaction Examples

 In all cases direct communication is preferred, but if problems and issues persist, there are responsible parties to get things taken care of.

 Michelle assigns and/or knows what every member of the department is working on at any time.
-She has the authority to make adjustments as needed, i.e to pull an editor on to a side project that needs to get done quickly… pull together a small group to get a special request done for a partner etc. If she has an issue with how a project is being done, she would talk to John if unable to resolve it directly with the person doing the work.
+She has the authority to make adjustments as needed, i.e to pull an editor on to a side project that needs to get done quickly . . . pull together a small group to get a special request done for a partner etc. If she has an issue with how a project is being done, she would talk to John if unable to resolve it directly with the person doing the work.

 John reviews all final videos.
 He notices a trend with soft interviews.
 He has the authority to find out who is doing this camera work and ask the producer to make sure it is corrected.
 If it reoccurs, John would have the authority to take that person off the freelancer list.
 John notices that scripts are having a lot of long run-on sentences that are hard to read/interpret for the VO person.
 He has the authority to address this issue with the writers.
 John observes on a location shoot that the line producer isn’t paying attention to what the crew is doing, or isn’t clear about what the crew needs to capture.
 It would be his responsibility to communicate concerns and train if needed to get the proper results.
 John gets feedback from the crews about a producer, John has the authority to run that down and find out if there is a problem, and take corrective action.

 Lisa sees a video in which the standards aren’t correctly represented; she can speak to a writer directly, or speak to John.
 In all style, content, visual concerns John should be in the loop.
-In all personnel, scheduling, administration [frustration with reimbursements, non-content dev department issues, etc] Michelle should be in the loop.
+In all personnel, scheduling, administration [frustration with reimbursements, non-content dev department issues, etc.] Michelle should be in the loop.

 With all content concerns, Lisa should be in the loop.